MCT-master/mct-master.github.io/_posts/2020-05-02-MotionComposer.md

 layout: post
 title: MotionComposer
 date: 2020-05-02 19:00:00 +0200
-categories: Projects
+categories: applied-project
-author: Aleksander, Rayam, Simon & Thibault
+author: Aleksander, Rayam, Simon, Thibault
 image: /assets/image/rayam/MotionComposer_Interface-V02.png
 excerpt: "MotionComposer is a motion capture device that lets people make music with gestures.
 This is the presentation of our applied project, where we worked on building a new instrument for this device."
 Keywords: MCT, Applied Project, MotionComposer